Figure close to Hamas survives Israeli strike in Lebanon, 3 others killed | Law-Order

 ALSO READ

-Conflict in Gaza, its various dimensions, including terror and humanitarian aspects, came up in talks between Modi, Macron: Kwatra.
+Biden, Qatar's emir agree hostage deal key to pause in Gaza fighting -White House

-More than 26,000 Palestinians killed in Israeli strikes on Gaza since Oct.7 - Gaza health ministry
+Israeli military reports at least 11 gunmen killed in Gaza's Khan Younis

-WRAPUP 2-Israel braces for World Court ruling, focuses attack on south Gaza
+26,257 Palestinians killed in Israeli strikes on Gaza since Oct.7 -Gaza health ministry

-World Court to rule on measures against Israel in Gaza genocide case
+Airstrike kills 3 Palestinians in southern Gaza as Israel presses on with its war against Hamas